svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings1.md

 ## (Advanced) Precompile your Sysimage
 No beginner should ever start here, but it might happen in the first weeks/months.

 There is an infamous waiting time for the first time a command runs (eg, waiting for the first plot) or, in general, waiting for Julia REPL with your startup.jl file.
-If you find it frustrating, use [PackageCompiler.jl docs](https://julialang.github.io/PackageCompiler.jl/dev/examples/ohmyrepl.html) to create a system image with all these packages and functions you use preloaded.
+If you find it frustrating, use [PackageCompiler.jl docs](https://julialang.github.io/PackageCompiler.jl/dev/examples/ohmyrepl.html) to create a system image (=[Sysimage](https://julialang.github.io/PackageCompiler.jl/dev/sysimages.html)) with all these packages and functions you use preloaded and precompiled.

 There is an alternative solution below.